Convergence of Ricci flow solutions to Taub-NUT: The Ricci flow in

 From \cite{work2}[Corollary 3.2] we derive that the previous quantity is bounded away from the origin.
 Since by the boundary conditions $\bb_{s_{0}}(\origin) = 1$ we may conclude that the bound extends at the origin as well.
 Similar arguments work when evaluating the Hessian of $\phi$ along $X_{3}$.
 Therefore we have just shown that $\phi$ is a smooth distance-like function on $(\R^{4},g_{0})$ in the sense of \cite{ricciflowtechniques2}[Lemma 12.30].
 Namely, there exists $\alpha > 0$ such that

 Since $\bb_{s_{0}}\geq 0$ and $\cc_{s_{0}}\geq 0$, the same computations yield

 We may finally apply Proposition B.10 in \cite{Lott} to our setting, thus proving that the power law decay of the curvature in \eqref{epsilondecay} persists along the flow. \end{proof} A simple consequence of the power law decay being preserved along the Ricci flow is the \emph{conservation of mass} along the flow. \begin{corollary} Let $(\R^{4},g(t))_{t\geq 0}$ be the maximal Ricci flow solution starting at some $g_{0}\in\Gaf$ with positive mass $m_{g_{0}}$.
-Then $m_{g(t)} = m_{g_{0}}$ for any $t\geq 0$. \end{corollary} \begin{proof} By Lemma \ref{consistencymonotone} - and standard distortion estimates - we derive that the quantity $m^{-1}_{g(t)}\doteq \lim_{s_{0}(p)\rightarrow \infty}\cc(p,t)$ is well defined for all $t\geq 0$, where $s_{0}$ is the $g_{0}$-distance from the origin.
+Then $m_{g(t)} = m_{g_{0}}$ for any $t\geq 0$. \end{corollary} \begin{proof} According to Corollary \ref{solutionimmortal} we define $\alpha:[0,\infty) \rightarrow \R$ by $\alpha(t) = \sup_{\R^{4}}\lvert \text{Rm}\rvert(\cdot,t)$.
+Given $t > 0$, since by Lemma \ref{consistencymonotone} we know that $\cc_{s}$ stays nonnegative along the flow, we deduce that the quantity $m_{g(t)}^{-1} := \lim_{s(t)\rightarrow \infty}\cc(s(t),t)$ exists and is well defined.
+Moreover, the curvature is uniformly bounded in $\R^{4}\times [0,t]$ by $\alpha(t)$ and we can then rely on standard distortion estimates of the distance function along bounded curvature Ricci flow to derive

+where $s_{0}$ is the $g_{0}$-distance from the origin.
 Suppose for a contradiction that there exists $t_{1} > 0$ such that $m_{g(t_{1})} \neq m_{g_{0}}$.
 By the Ricci flow equations and Lemma \ref{ALFpreserved} we obtain